KazMunayGas: Oil refineries

 KazMunayGas has a US$1.7 billion plan for the modernization of the Atyrau refinery.
 In August 2012, it obtained a US$297.5 million loan from the Japan Bank for International Cooperation and the Bank of Tokyo Mitsubishi a deep oil refining complex at the Atyrau Oil Refinery.
 This loan followed a contract awarded to Marubeni to reinforce the production of oil products to suit European environmental standards.

-Shareholders and Management
+Shareholders and management

-90% of the shares of the company are managed by the National Welfare Fund "Samruk-Kazyna".
-10% of KMG shares belong to the National Bank of the Republic of Kazakhstan.

-Chairman of the Board of Directors – Chris Walton, Independent Director.
+Ninety percent of the shares of the company are managed by the national welfare fund Samruk-Kazyna while ten percent belong to the National Bank of Kazakhstan.
+Chairman of the Board of Directors is Chris Walton, Independent Director.
 CEO and Chairman of the Management Board is Ashat Hasenov.

 2011 strikes

 In May 2011 KazMunayGas was hit by a strike of workers demanding higher wages and better conditions.